-Addison's disease is a condition that makes people feel very weak and tired.
-It occurs when the adrenal glands do not produce enough of the hormones cortisol and aldosterone (both corticosteroids).
+Addison's disease occurs when the adrenal glands do not produce enough of the hormones cortisol and aldosterone (both corticosteroids).

 It is also known as chronic adrenal insufficiency, or hypocortisolism.
-Addison’s disease usually gets worse with time, but it can also be effectively treated with hormones to replace those that are missing.
+It can make people feel weak and tired, but it can also be effectively treated with hormones to replace those that are missing.

 There are two main types of Addison’s disease.